-SYNDICALISM
+ANARCHO-SYNDICALISM

-- Rudolf Rocker is regarded as the founder of Anarcho-Syndicalism while working with the CGT (Confédération Générale du Travail) in France. - In Spain, the CNT (Confederación Nacional del Trabajo) was one of the main groups fighting fascism during the Spanish Civil War. - In 1905, the IWW (Industrial Workers of the World) was formed in the US as "one big union" and has a diverse and radical history.
-It continues to have a vast presence among the left today.
+- Anarcho-Syndicalism is primarily based on the labor movement and labor organizing.
+"Syndicalism" comes from the French word "syndicat", which means "trade union".
+The syndicates serve as both the organ for revolutionary change and the model for the future organization of society. - Although very similar to Marxism, Anarcho-Syndicalists reject the need for a transitory workers' state (i.e. dictatorship of the proletariat) or advocacy for a political party. - Rudolf Rocker is regarded as the founder of anarchosyndicalism while working with the CGT (Confédération Générale du Travail) in France. - In Spain, the CNT (Confederación Nacional del Trabajo) was one of the main groups fighting fascism during the Spanish Civil War. - In 1905, the IWW (Industrial Workers of the World) was formed in the US as "one big union" and has a diverse and radical history.
+It continues to organize to this day.